-- This class does not meet on campus - You are to secure an internship position at a qualified internship provider - You are to complete a Confirmation of Internship form (on website) - You are to complete the required number of hours for the number of credit hours for which you have enrolled - During the term for which you have registered, you are required to work a minimum of 75 hours on the job for every credit hour of enrollment.
-(For example, a 3-credit hour internship will require a minimum of 225 hours on the job.)
+- This class does not meet on campus, but meets in a professional production environment as determined by your internship provider - During the term for which you have registered you are required to work a minimum of 75 hours on the job for every credit hour of enrollment.
+(For example, a 3 credit hour internship will require a minimum of 225 hours on the job.) - Your internship work schedule is determined by you and the internship provider.